Disentangling Knowledge Representations for Large Language Model Editing: Details of Datasets Evaluation Metrics

 Following RippleEdits \citep{RippleEdit}, we first sample a set of subjects and their corresponding knowledge triples $T_s=\{(s,r_i,o_i)|i=1,2,...\}$.
 Specifically, we select entities as subjects if their corresponding Wikipedia pages ranked within the top-$1000$ most viewed pages for at least one month during 2020 to 2022.
 For each relation $r$, we collect a set of objects $O_r$, comprising all objects from knowledge triples sharing the relation $r$.
 For every subject, we randomly select one triple $(s,r,o)$ as the \textit{edit prompt} and sample a target object $o^* \neq o$ from $O_r$.
 To construct the \textit{neighborhood prompt}, we use the {GPT-J} model to filter out knowledge already correctly recalled by the model (i.e., triples where the model's accuracy exceeds than 80\%) and then randomly select one remaining $(s,r',o')$ as the fine-grained neighborhood prompt.

 To comprehensively evaluate the effectiveness of editing methods in preserving fine-grained irrelevant knowledge, we classify all neighborhood prompts into three difficulty levels based on their relational similarity to the edit prompt: Easy, Middle and Hard.
 Specifically, we prompt {Mistral-7B-Instruct-v0.3} (see Table~\ref{box:ours-prompt} for details) to evaluate relational similarities on a scale from 0 (completely unrelated) to 10 (highly related).
 We define the categories as follows: Easy (0--3), Middle (4--6), and Hard (7--10).
+To ensure the reliability of our difficulty-level categorization, we conducted a human evaluation with expert annotators from the field of LLMs.
+The results confirmed a high level of agreement between the labels generated by our method and the judgments of human experts.

 For subject-consistent batch editing task, where all edits in a batch share the same subject, we expand the edit prompts by incorporating additional knowledge triples.
 Specifically, for each subject, we extended the editing prompt by adding triples remaining after constructing the edit and fine-grained neighborhood prompts, and construct the prompts in the same way as the edit prompts.
 We then filtered out samples where the total number of editing prompts was fewer than $8$, resulting in the construction of $605$ samples for the task.